Toggle diff (533 lines)

 + (wall "Warning: communications lost with UPS ~a" name)))

-+ "Handler for commfailure event.")
++ "The handler for the commfailure event.")

 + (commok